willthomson/grow-ext-mondayvc/README.md

 [![Build
 Status](https://travis-ci.org/grow/grow-ext-greenhouse.svg?branch=master)](https://travis-ci.org/grow/grow-ext-greenhouse)

-(WIP) An extension to integrate Greenhouse data with Grow.
+An extension to integrate Greenhouse data with Grow.
 Provides a way to serialize Greenhouse jobs into YAML files and a backend proxy for submitting job applications.

 ## Concept

-(WIP)
+Greenhouse is an applicant tracking system and hiring tool for organizations to recruit and hire candidates.
+The Grow extension leverages the Greenhouse API so job listings can be embedded within a Grow website.

 ## Usage